 Student teachers earn a letter grade for their student teaching performance.
 Periodically throughout the student teaching experience, the Cooperating Teacher and University Supervisor will formally evaluate the Student Teacher.
-Candidates cannot successfully complete student teaching without having completed ALL required assignments and attended all required seminar sessions as detailed in the Student Teacher Handbook.
+Candidates cannot successfully complete student teaching without having completed ALL required assignments, attended all required seminar sessions as detailed in the Student Teacher Handbook and successfully completed the Portfolio Defense.
 Additionally, the Unit Plan and Impact on Student Learning Project must be completed with a score of "Proficient" (3) or better on each criterion; otherwise, candidates will need to revise and resubmit (with a limit of two revisions and resubmissions).